-Each year a very small number of students will be graduated with Distinction.
-Selection criteria take into account the student's overall academic record and, as appropriate, the quality of the thesis; and are applied by a Dean's Committee on Graduate Honours chaired by the Vice President Research and Graduate Programs or designate.
+Each year a very small number of students graduate with Distinction.
+Selection criteria take into account the student's overall academic record and, as appropriate, the quality of the thesis; and are applied by a Dean's Committee on Graduate Honours chaired by the Dean.
 Students do not apply for graduation with distinction.